 Instead of getting your partner a bow-wrapped box with something pricey inside, you can promise a trip to their favorite place or cook a three-course meal with dishes you know they’ll love.
 Creativity will save you money and make your gifts far more memorable.

-This is a good moment to engage all the store cards, memberships, vouchers and discounts that have been racking up points and unused throughout the year.
-Or if you don’t have any, sign up to those that have a good rating.
+This is a good moment to engage all the store cards, memberships, vouchers, and discounts that have been racking up credit card reward points and unused throughout the year.
+Or if you don’t have any, sign up for those that have a good rating.
 These are all resources that will come into play when saving serious money on those pricier gifts.

 You might have used a resource to price check in the past but if you haven’t, this is a great opportunity to give one a shot.
 There are many of these apps available, and price comparison tools help you figure out what’s the best deal so that you don’t overspend.
 Be prepared to be surprised at how different prices can vary from store to store.